adamiaonr/data-engineering-zoomcamp/week_1_basics_n_setup/2_docker_sql/NOTES.md

 ## Ingest a Pandas dataframe in chunks to a SQL database without iterators

-If your goal is to partition the ingestion of data in a SQL database and not partition the reading of the `.csv` file, you can do it directly in the `pd.DataFrame.to_sql()` function, e.g.:
+If your goal is to partition the ingestion of data in a SQL database (and not the reading of the `.csv` file into memory), you can do it directly in the `pd.DataFrame.to_sql()` function, e.g.:

 ```python
 import pandas as pd